syedaa4390/cyoa-summer-plans/README.md

 Click [here](Puerto-Rico/visiting-time-PR.md) for Puerto Rico!

+**Note:** It is highly suggested for you to go to Florida, since you generally like that better.

-**Note:** If you ever want to change your mind and rethink your options about the summer, you can always start over.
+**BY THE WAY: If you ever want to change your mind and rethink your options about the summer, you can always start over.**